nandazman/nandazman.github.io/README.md

 My name is Nanda Fadhil Azman.
 I am an industrial engineering graduated who loves to solve problem with code.
+Go to my github account in [here](https://github.com/nandazman)

 ## Projects
 1. A minesweeper game project using vue typescript.